OriginalAlien/Discord-Closed-Channels-Finder/README.md

 - Frequent conversation
 - Frequent VC activity

-More advanced filtering (like further fetching information for each user) could be added, but there are no plans to do so as of now (feel free to modify).
+More advanced filtering (like further fetching information for each user) could be added, but there are no plans to do so as of now (feel free to modify to do so, as it is open-sourced).

 ###### Donate to Support my work
 - BTC: bc1ql2s7zk55r9ekafr39wrwtvnsjxynhlwjzd7qpp